roc-lang/examples/examples/List/README.md

 # List Pattern Matching

-A Roc solution to one of the 99 Lisp problems - Find the number of elements in a list & Find an element in a list.
-Here we can use pattern matching on a list to count the number of elements recursively.
+A Roc solution to finding an element in a list.
+Here we use pattern matching on a list to check if the searched element is present in the list.
+If the head matches we return True if not, we continue searching the tail of the list.
+A base case of empty list is included which will always return false.

 ## Code
 ```roc